“Little roller up along first. Behind the bag. It gets through Buckner! Here comes Knight, and the Mets win it.”

 Knight rounded third, waving his arms in the air in exuberant fashion, as he was mobbed at home by his teammates, who had just witnessed one of the craziest and most unthinkable comebacks in baseball history.
 Knight returned in Game 7 and was the undoubted hero; going 3-for-4 with the go-ahead homer in the seventh off Calvin Schiraldi, who he had singled off of in the bottom of the 10th in Game 6 two nights prior.

 Knight returned to Citi Field last year for the 30th anniversary of the ’86 championship team.
-It was the first time Knight had taken part in such festivities, both due to scheduling agreements and also in part due to lingering feelings that weren’t fully mended from player and team.
+It was the first time Knight had taken part in such festivities, both due to scheduling difficulties and lingering ill-will between player and club.

 MMO: In 1986 you had one of your best seasons of your career, and certainly your best with the Mets.
 What clicked for you in that special season, other than staying healthy?

-So that winter of ’85 I always started working out early and I usually wait until after Thanksgiving, and then the next day after Thanksgiving I would go nonstop from then to spring training.
+That winter of ’85 I always started working out early and I usually wait until after Thanksgiving, and then the next day after Thanksgiving I would go nonstop from then to spring training.
 Running, lifting, plyometrics, swimming and all kinds of things to be strong.
-But I was 32 and approaching my 33rd birthday and I knew that I could still hit, my arm wasn’t what it was, and I continued to have this reoccurring problem with my right quad where I had torn it and never really got it repaired.
-But I got in such good shape that through lifting and dieting and everything when I went to spring training I was strong.
-Davey pulls me aside and says man, you look better than you’ve looked since the early ‘80s, and I said Davey I’m strong, I feel good.
-And he says are you ready to play every day?
-And I said I am.
+I was 32 and approaching my 33rd birthday and I knew that I could still hit.
+My arm wasn’t what it was and I continued to have this reoccurring problem with my right quad where I had torn it and never really got it repaired.

 We were playing in Orlando that night, and I hit a home run.
 The next day I hit a home run, I was hitting about .350 in spring.
 Catching everything, fielding like I was 20-years-old and then the season opens.
 We’re in Pittsburgh and we get rained out and HoJo was scheduled to play against the right-hander.
 Fast-forward a couple of days later we faced a left-hander and I hit a home run.
 Fast forward we faced three more left-handers in the next four or five days and I hit home runs in every game and I had six home runs by the first ten days.

-MMO: Your single in the 10th of Game 6 of the World Series was huge, driving in a run to make it a one-run game and keeping that historic rally alive with two outs.
+MMO: Your single in the 10th inning in Game 6 of the ’86 World Series was huge, driving in a run to make it a one-run game and keeping that historic rally alive with two outs.
 Can you walk me through that at-bat and the emotions you had?
 How does one stay so mentally composed in those pressure-packed situations?

 MMO: What was it about that ’86 team that you guys gelled so well together and are considered one of the best teams in major league history?